Populate the sidearea with useful widgets. It’s simple to add images, categories, latest post, social media icon links, tag clouds, and more.

 We started our Airline Digital Optimization survey back in 2017 to help people who work in airline digital optimization and CRO with valuable resources and industry benchmarks.
 I personally met many great friends along the way, including airline digital experts like Eveline Lee from Scoot and Ismael Monzon, a CRO and analytics expert at Air Europa, who supported our research from its early beginnings.

 Our Digital Optimization Yearbook provides you with a step-by-step framework and maturity models that can help you learn how you can evolve and improve your airline digital optimization process.
 We also always provide many practical airline case studies so you can see how airlines do different parts of the process in practice.
 But there is more to that when it comes to Ismael and his journey at Air Europa.

 Ismael and his digital team are a playbook case of how to build your airline digital optimization and CRO program from the ground up.
 So, I’m really glad that Ismael was willing to share his team’s story and the learnings from their journey.

-Listen to the new episode of the Diggintravel Podcast to learn about Ismael and her airline digital and CRO work at Air Europa, or read on for key highlights from our talk:
+Listen to the new episode of the Diggintravel Podcast to learn about Ismael and his airline digital and CRO work at Air Europa, or read on for key highlights from our talk: